ctfs/write-ups-2015/th3jackers-ctf-2015/crypto/cry100/README.md

 Crypted text: 1b
 ```

-Because this mtches one of our encode character sequences, we will run the binary with every lower/uppercase character as well as number and special character we can think of:
+Because this matches one of our encode character sequences, we will run the binary with every lower/uppercase character as well as number and special character we can think of:

 ```
 for i in {{A..z},{0..9},.}; do echo -n "[$i]: "; ./crypto $i; done